 •'Add prepared on-screen list option: This is discussed and illustrated in the next section.

-Pathagoras lets you easily add a new *List* to your collection 'on the fly'.
-If you want to create an alias that you know does not currently exist in your collection, simply type in a document a variable representing the non-existing alias.
+Pathagoras lets you easily add a new *Alias* and List to your collection 'on the fly'.
+If you want to create an "Alias* that you know does not currently exist in your collection, simply type in a document a variable representing the non-existing alias.
 E.g, [*Attorney Name*].
-When you scan the document following an Instant Database call, Pathagoras will notify you that the [*alias*] does not exist and offer you the opportunity to create it.
+When you scan the document following an Instant Database call, Pathagoras will detect the 'error' and notify you that the *Alias* does not exist.
+It will offer you the opportunity to create it.